1. Both the Cardinals and Red Sox once had different nicknames.

 A founding member of the American Association in 1882, the Cardinals were originally known as the St. Louis Brown Stockings.
 They shortened it a year later to the Browns and kept that nickname after the collapse of the American Association precipitated their move to the National League in 1892.
 They then spent 1899 as the St. Louis Perfectos prior to becoming the Cardinals in 1900.
 A different St. Louis Browns team formed in 1902, but it moved away in 1954 and became the Baltimore Orioles.
 The Red Sox, meanwhile, were a founding member of the American League in 1901.
 Originally known as the Americans, they took on their current nickname following the 1907 season.

-2. The Cardinals and Red Sox have played each other three times before in the World Series.
+2. The Cardinals and Red Sox have played each other three other times in the World Series.

 The Cardinals and Red Sox first met in the Fall Classic in 1946, with St. Louis winning it four games to three.
 In Game 7 of that series, future Hall of Famer Enos Slaughter famously made a “Mad Dash” home to score the winning run.
 The two teams played for the title again in 1967, and once again the Cardinals emerged victorious four games to three.
 This time around, future Hall of Fame pitcher Bob Gibson stymied Boston’s so-called “Impossible Dream” season by picking up complete-game wins in Games 1, 4 and 7.
 The Red Sox finally got their revenge in 2004, sweeping the Cardinals behind the bats of David Ortiz and Manny Ramirez and the arms of Pedro Martinez and Curt Shilling.

-3. The Cardinals and Red Sox tied for the best record this year.
+3. The Cardinals and Red Sox tied for the best record during the regular season.

 Both the Cardinals and Red Sox finished the 2013 regular season with 97 wins and 65 losses.
 They then continued their success in the playoffs, advancing to the first World Series since 1999 to pit the team with the best record in the American League against the team with the best record in the National League.